aliqasim1924/unicatextiles/docs/PROJECT_PLAN.md

     - Generates a printable "Yarn Issue Slip" per transaction
     - Slip can be re-opened later via a URL and printed as a source document
     - Pattern will be reused later for Dyes & Chemicals Issue Slips
+  - Yarn issues can optionally be linked to a Base Fabric Order
   - /toolbox/yarn/stock
   - /toolbox/yarn/items (new)
   - /toolbox/yarn/ledger/[yarnItemId]